Archaeology-ABM/NASSA-hub/guide-for-submissions.md

 Once all module files have been committed to your branch, you can create a Pull Request.
 To facilitate the review and checking of modules, **do NOT commit more than one module per Pull Request**.
 If you want to work on two or more submissions at a time, do it by containing each in a separate branch of your fork.

-In GitHub Web interface, any number of commits to your branch/fork will trigger a reminder with a green button "Compare & pull request".
-Alternatively, navigate to Pull requests tab on the top menu area and then "New pull request".
+In the GitHub Web interface, any number of commits to your branch/fork will trigger a reminder with a green button "Compare & pull request".
+Alternatively, navigate to the Pull requests tab on the top menu area and then "New pull request".

 When working locally (**_Workflow B_**), GitHub Desktop will also remember you with a suggestion in the main area of the interface.

 The next screen will allow you to name the Pull Request and write a description.
-If a single commit was done, the title of the Pull Request will be "module submission" with any description text you have added.
+If a single commit is made, the title of the Pull Request will be "module submission" with any description text you have added.
 If not, make sure the title is "module submission: moduleID" (e.g. "module submission: 1870-Schliemann-001").

 ![](/assets/images/guide/pull-request-dummy.png)

-Lower on this page, it will list all new changes of your branch/fork compared to the main branch of the original NASSA library repository ("Archaeology-ABM/NASSA-modules").
+Further down this page, it will list all new changes of your branch/fork compared to the main branch of the original NASSA library repository ("Archaeology-ABM/NASSA-modules").

 On the right sidebar, you may also request reviewers among colleagues, including anyone in the NASSA community or GitHub users you know.
-By default, the Pull Request will be revised by at least one [core team](https://archaeology-abm.github.io/NASSA-hub/about-us.html).
+By default, the Pull Request will be reviewed by at least one [core team](https://archaeology-abm.github.io/NASSA-hub/about-us.html).

 You can submit the Pull Request with the green button on the right, "Create Pull Request", or save it as a draft (down arrow symbol in the same button).